 Credit: Students will receive 6 graduate credits at the completion of each quarter if all course requirements have been satisfactorily completed to meet course objectives.
 No partial credit will be awarded.
 Incompletes may be offered on case-by-case basis.
-Refer to MPA student handbook.
+Refer to the MPA student handbook.
 Credit denial decisions are made by the faculty team.
-Denial of credit for two terms of core may result in expulsion from the MPA program.
+Denial of credit for two terms of Core may result in expulsion from the MPA program.
 Plagiarism (i.e., using other peoples' work as your own), failing to complete one or more assignments, completing more than one assignment late, or multiple absences may constitute denial of total credit.
-Students will be evaluated based upon their progress towards the learning goals that will be assessed from classroom, seminar, and assignment performance.
-Students at risk of losing credit will receive written notification.
+Students will be evaluated based upon their progress towards the learning goals, assessed from classroom, seminar, and assignment performance.
+Students at risk of losing credit will receive written notification prior to the end of the term.

 Evaluation: Written self-evaluations and a seminar faculty evaluation are required for credit at the end of each quarter, along with faculty evaluations of students.
 Evaluations are due at the end of Week 10.
-Students may elect to submit faculty evaluations directly to Program Secretaries, Lab II, lab2support@evergreen.edu
+Students may elect to submit faculty evaluations directly to the MPA Program Secretaries, Lab 1: lab1support@evergreen.edu.
+The Program Secretaries will hold on to the faculty evaluations until after the faculty have submitted their evaluation of you.

-Multiculturalism & Diversity: Faculty and students work toward weaving multiculturalism and diversity throughout our learning as related to readings, lectures, seminar and group projects.
+Multiculturalism & Diversity: Faculty and students work toward weaving multiculturalism and diversity throughout our learning in readings, lectures, seminar and group projects.